physics210/phys210-w23/docs/syllabus.md

 Notes:

 * You must pass both part A and part B to pass the course.
 If you receive a score below 50% on one part, the weighting of the other part will drop to 0, resulting in a failing grade.

+***Proposed revised grade calculations***

+* ***First and final drafts***: There are now 4 first-drafts due in the course: homework 1, project 2, homework 3 and project 3.
+For each of these assessments, the first and final draft scores will be combined as follows.
+The first draft will always be scored out of 2 marks, where each mark earned will count 10% toward that assessment's overall grade.
+For example, earning 2/2 on the project 3 first draft will count 20% (at full marks) toward the overall project 3 grade and the remaining 80% of the project 3 grade will be determined from the project 3 final draft grade.
+As another example, earning 0.5/2 on the homework 3 grade will count 5% (at full marks) toward the homework 3 grade and the remaining 95% of the homework 3 grade will be determined from the homework 3 final draft grade.
+* ***Quizzes, projects and homework***: We will count your best score from your projects, solo quizzes, group quizzes and homework twice when calculating each of these grades, respectively.
+Your best score will include marks earned from first drafts when appropriate.

 Grading scheme and deadline flexibility